Connect with others who understand.

 2. PBC Has Both Genetic and Environmental Risk Factors

-Health experts believe there are two main risk factors that contribute to PBC — genetic factors and environmental factors.
+Health experts believe two main risk factors contribute to PBC: genetic factors and environmental factors.
 Age also plays a role.
 For example, you’re at the highest risk of developing PBC when you’re middle-aged.
-Some experts say this is between the ages of 30 and 60, and others say it’s between 45 and 65.
+Some health experts say this is between the ages of 30 and 60, and others say it’s between 45 and 65.

 Genetic risk factors are inherited through families and can’t be changed.
 Examples include: